DavidWells/analytics/README.md

 ### analytics.once

-Attach a handler function to an event and only trigger it only once.
+Attach a handler function to an event and only trigger it once.

 **Arguments**